-A predecessor of the MemTrax CRT was used in a primate laboratory (Ashford and Fuster, 1985; Coburn et al., 1990), where visual cortical neuron response latencies to informationladen stimuli were found to occur simultaneously across recruited cortical regions, suggesting a coordinated massive reciprocal capacity for item analysis (Ashford et al., 1998a).
-It was further shown that the Rhesus monkeys could recognize letters in a serial visual learning and recognition task (Ashford et al., 1998a).
+A predecessor of the MemTrax CRT was used in a primate laboratory (Ashford & Fuster, 1985; Coburn et al., 1990), where visual cortical neuron response latencies to information-laden stimuli were found to occur simultaneously across recruited cortical regions, suggesting a coordinated massive reciprocal capacity for item analysis (J.W.
+Ashford et al., 1998).
+It was further shown that the Rhesus monkeys could recognize letters in a serial visual learning and recognition task (J.W.
+Ashford et al., 1998).
 This serial visual recognition task was later modified for clinical use with a slide projector using complex visual stimuli and then piloted as a PowerPoint presentation to large community-based audiences of elderly individuals concerned about their memory (Ashford et al., 2011).
-Because of the engaging nature and positive user experience reported, this task paradigm was implemented online to assess memory problems in the general population (Ashford et al., 2019b).
-This sophisticated but simple paradigm can be quickly administered with measurement precision far beyond that possible with paper-and-pencil tests (van der Hoek et al., 2019; Liu et al., 2021).
+Because of the engaging nature and positive user experience reported, this task paradigm was implemented on-line to assess memory problems in the general population (Ashford et al., 2019).
+This sophisticated but simple paradigm can be quickly administered with measurement precision far beyond that possible with paper-and-pencil tests (Liu et al., 2021; van der Hoek et al., 2019).